 Bringing the Overall Concept to Life

 The concept can be the style you want to create – Hamptons, industrial, modern glamour and so on.
 It could be inspired by location, for example, a country house, beach pad or city penthouse, or it could be based around a period of design and architecture, such as Federation or art deco.

 No matter the inspiration, your concept will be linked to a set of appropriate textures and materials, so be sure to do your research on the patterns and colours most suited to the look you’re trying to replicate.

 Some papers have continuous patterns, which make joins or seams hard to spot, while some seams are integrated into the texture, so they’re completely concealed, and others, like those in grass cloth weaves, are unavoidably visible.

 Before commencing installation, make sure you understand how things like pattern and construction affect the way the paper is laid, the quantity required to manage pattern offsets and the way the paper will actually look once it’s up on the wall.

-And think seriously before taking a DIY approach to installation.
 There are some, simple patterns or basic colours that are relatively simple to apply, but for more delicate patterns and papers, it’s essential to invest in professional installation – the upside being there will be minimal mess, minimal fuss and a result that is both quicker and better than you could ever have imagined.